dmitriilezine/AzureSecureAdministration/DeployRDS.md

     - Expand RDS configuration - it should identify CB1 as Connection Broker/License Server, GW1 as Gateway and Web Access, and Host1 as Session Host
     - Add GW2 VM to both Gateway and Web Access roles
     - Add Host2 and Host3 VMs as sessions hosts to the AdminHost collection.
     - Assign certificates.
-Certficaites were provided as part of deployment and you will find them on the C:\TempPFX folder.
+Certificates were provided as part of deployment and you will find them on the C:\TempPFX folder.
     Assign gateway.domain.com cert to Gateway and Web Access roles, and rds.domain.com to CB and Publishing roles.
     - In AdminHost collection, remove domainusers and add appropriate T0 groups as able to authN.
     - In AdminHost collection, modify client settings (drivers, Smart card, Clip etc) as decided by design.
-    - In Deployment Properties, RD Gateway properties, under Server Name field, replace with the external URL from the Azure AD App Proxy application that was configured in prior deployment (it will be somthing like rds-tenantname.msappproxy.net or your custom DNS name for it)
+    - In Deployment Properties, RD Gateway properties, under Server Name field, replace with the external URL from the Azure AD App Proxy application that was configured in prior deployment (it will be something like rds-tenantname.msappproxy.net or your custom DNS name for it)
     - Open PowerShell and run the following command, which will configure SSO between Gateway and Web Access for the Azure AD Ap Proxy application

 ```<language>